SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 ----------------

 The data was split between two different applications, `public` and `internal`, each containing half of the Tadpole input tasks.
-Tasks were placed in:
+The exported tasks and task runs were placed in:

     Transformations_and_QAQC/Tadpole/tasks/public/task.json
     Transformations_and_QAQC/Tadpole/tasks/public/task_run.json